 How does licensing work?
 How many seats does it allow?

 Once you’ve paid your final invoice, you own the license for the resulting enduser VR simulation.
 You can install it on as many devices as you’d like and run it in perpetuity.
-Ghost Productions reserves all rights for software used to develop the VR simulation.
+Ghost Productions reserves all rights to software used to develop the VR simulation.

 What VR headsets are required for the enduser?

 We’ve produced content for all everything commercially available, from Microsoft Hololens, mixed reality units, HTC Vive, Oculus Rift, and the Oculus Quest.
-Currently, the Oculus Quest headset is the most popular that most of our clients prefer because it functions completely as a standalone unit with its own built in computer and is free from all cables and external trackers.
+Currently, the Oculus Quest headset is the most popular that most of our clients prefer because it functions completely as a stand-alone unit with its own built in computer and is free from all cables and external trackers.
 As new and more advanced hardware becomes available, we will design content for that as well.